LauraLynch1997/rock-paper-scissors-lizard-spock/README.md

 "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (startGame)."
 This warning was noted.
 The developer added comments to the function to prevent confusing semantics.

 4. LIGHTHOUSE
+- [Chrome DevTools](https://developer.chrome.com/docs/devtools/) was used to generate a lighthouse report.

 ![Lighthouse results](assets/images/readme.md-images/lighthouse-report-2.png)